 Our Analysis and Test Results

 Putting this fleece pullover toe to toe with the R1, the significant differences are a shorter zipper, a shorter hemline, and the addition of face mask, a feature that we feel provides way better and more comfortable coverage than the R1's just "zip it up to your nose" strategy.
-If you're looking for a similarly weighted fleece with a full zipper, check out The North Face Proprius.

 For the weight, you get a nice amount of warmth from the Konseal.
 We give the R1 just one more point in the warmth metric because it has a longer hem, but in terms of fleece thickness and insulating abilities, the Konseal and R1 are almost neck and neck.
 Speaking of neck, the neck gaiter/face mask feature is awesome for skiing, be in at the mountain or in the backcountry.
 The face mask flips open from behind your head and doesn't interfere with the strap from your helmet, like the R1.
 For a warm (though sorely lacking in breathability) fleece, have a look at The North Face Campshire or The North Face Denali II.